sparksi/sector-distribution/themes/sector_starter/README.md

 inside the root of this theme directory.

 `npm run gulp`

+or with yarn

+`yarn run gulp` (One off production command complies sprites and compiles and lints SCSS, JS)

+`yarn run gulp watch` (Watches Sprites, SCSS and JS and lints SCSS and JS)

+`yarn run gulp dev` (+ Source mapping)

 ## CSS Coding Standards and Frontend Architecture
 This theme includes Bootstrap so we already have a frontend architecture framework out of the box.
 The aim of this theme is to use Bootstrap frontend architecture as a baseline framework whilst embracing the consensus of the Drupal community for all new development of frontend related components.